 CHICAGO, IL | December 12, 2022

-Every year, thousands of firefighters race up hundreds of stairs in full firefighter gear weighing over 40 pounds during American Lung Association Fight For Air Climbs in more than 40 cities nationwide.
+Every year, thousands of firefighters race up hundreds of stairs in full firefighter gear weighing over 40 pounds during American Lung Association Fight For Air Climb in more than 40 cities nationwide.

 Proszowski of Chicago was chosen as one of the Lung Association’s top Fight For Air Climb firefighters nationwide.
 He has participated for three years in the event and just this year raised $1,950.
 The photo was taken at the 2022 Fight For Air Climb at Soldier Field.